 The Civil Rights Unit is responsible for enforcing state laws that prohibit discrimination in employment and certain other unfair employment practices.
-These include laws that prohibit discrimination based on race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, age, disability, HIV status, or for asserting a claim to worker's compensation, and laws that prohibit retaliation against any person who exercises rights under these laws, such as complaining of discrimination.
+These include laws that prohibit discrimination based on race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, age, disability, HIV status, crime victim status, or for asserting a claim to worker's compensation, and laws that prohibit retaliation against any person who exercises rights under these laws, such as complaining of discrimination.

 The Civil Rights Unit also enforces the laws related to: